Last updated: 09 August 2023 & medically reviewed by Hailey Shafir

 Getting help for a stimulant addiction

 All stimulants hold the potential to lead to addiction.
-Deciding to get help to conquer stimulant addiction is the first step, and it’s a big one.
+Deciding to get help to overcome stimulant addiction is the first step, and it’s a big one.
 Finding help to battle stimulant addiction can seem daunting, but help is out there.
 Contact an addiction treatment center today to find out what options are available.